iamdhruvsharma-zz/SQL-MasterClass/README.md

 # SQL-MasterClass

-A .sql file is maintained for each module in which each query along with its solution is mentioned.
+A .sql file is maintained for each module in which every query (of the course) along with its solution is mentioned.